pooja-x/Automated-Threat-Intelligence-and-Alert-System/README.md

 # Automated-Threat-Intelligence-and-Alert-System

-The Automated Threat Intelligence and Alert System continuously monitors logs using Wazuh, for real-time threat detection.
-When a suspicious indicator like file hash or an IP (e.g. Mimikatz) is found, it’s checked via OSINT tools like VirusTotal.
-If confirmed malicious, an alert is generated and an incident is created in TheHive.
-Shuffle automates the workflow from detection to enrichment and response.
-If Mimikatz is detected, the system treats it as a threat and sends an email to the SOC analyst to confirm IP blocking via a response script, enabling quick yet controlled action.
+In an era where cyber threats are becoming increasingly sophisticated, organizations require security systems that can detect and respond to attacks instantly.
+This project presents an Automated Threat Detection and Response System that leverages powerful open-source tools to provide real-time monitoring, verification, and incident management.
+Wazuh continuously scans system logs to identify suspicious indicators such as malicious IP addresses or file hashes, which are then cross-checked with VirusTotal for threat validation.
+Once a threat is confirmed, an incident is automatically created in TheHive, enabling structured investigation and tracking.
+The workflow is fully orchestrated using Shuffle, ensuring seamless integration between detection, enrichment, and response processes.
+Deployed on AWS for scalability and reliability, the system also incorporates a controlled action mechanism — sending an email to SOC analysts for IP blocking approval, thereby balancing automation speed with human oversight.